Apple’s Workforce Strategy: Insights Behind Its Success

 Apple, Microsoft, and Google each have similar employee distributions between functional teams, with Apple maintaining a particularly lean organization in FTEs per unit revenue across key functions.

 By contrast, compared with its peers, IBM has very high figures for FTEs per unit revenue, especially in engineering, operations, and IT.
 Non-core & support functions typically target lean organizations to save costs.
-Still, for some functions, especially Demand functions, it is important to maintain consistent spending with peers to maintain market share or competitive advantage.
+Still, for some functions, especially Demand functions, it is important to expand and maintain consistent spending with peers to maintain market share or competitive advantage.

 Matthew Chan